 In this post, I share the IoT Decision Framework I developed to help Product Managers tackle the complexity of IoT products.
 This framework provides an easy-to-follow structure to uncover requirements at each layer of the IoT stack, including business decisions, technical decisions, and more.

 Too many product teams and entrepreneurs think, “If I connect it, they will come.”
 The problem is that people don’t buy IoT, they buy a solution to a problem.
 In this post, I talk about an excellent example of IoT solving a customer problem, and share tips for evaluating if IoT is right for your product.

-Subscribe to my newsletter to be the first one to known when registration opens!
+Subscribe to my newsletter to be notified of future courses.

 Can’t make it to my Stanford class?
 Take the online class!